A hot spring town along the Mikuma River

 Iichiko Hita Distillery

-This distillery is a producer of raw sake for Iichiko shochu, an alcoholic drink made from potatoes.
+The Iichiko Hita Distillery produces an alcoholic drink made from barley.
 Brewing only barley malt for both primary and secondary preparations, the staff members then age the alcohol slowly in oak barrels and hollow tanks, creating shochu with a deep flavor.

 You can understand the processes involved in brewing on a tour of the factory, taste some samples, and browse the products at the shop.